chrira/ms-techlab/08-pipelines.md

 ## First pipeline

-You should have access to a project called **cicd-userXY**  , switch to thi project via:
+You should have access to a project called **cicd-userXY**  , switch to this project via:

 ```bash
 oc project cicd-userXY